taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [ComfyUI-N-Nodes](https://github.com/nuked88/comfyui-n-nodes) - A suite of custom nodes for ConfyUI that includes GPT text-prompt generation, LoadVideo, SaveVideo, LoadFramesFromFolder and FrameInterpolator
  * [PromptChains](https://github.com/miatechpartners/promptchains) - Queue up prompts for ChatGPT and Claude for better performance
  * [aide](https://github.com/nicepkg/aide) - Conquer Any Code in VSCode: One-Click Comments, Conversions, UI-to-Code, and AI Batch Processing of Files! 在 VSCode 中征服任何代码：一键注释、转换、UI 图生成代码、AI 批量处理文件！💪
+ * [comfyui_LLM_party](https://github.com/heshengtao/comfyui_llm_party) - Dify in ComfyUI includes Omost,GPT-sovits, ChatTTS, and FLUX prompt nodes,access to Feishu,discord,and adapts to all llms with similar openai/gemini interfaces, such as o1,ollama, qwen, GLM, deepseek, moonshot,doubao.
+Adapted to local llms such as llama/ P

 ## Chatbots